 - by signing into my private property search site.
 Get access to Washington Fine Properties exclusives as well as all properties listed via the Multiple Listing Service.
 Customize searches and more, below:

-If you are considering purchasing or selling in 2025, don’t hesitate to reach out.
+If you are considering purchasing or selling, don’t hesitate to reach out.
 Lenore would be honored to help you navigate your real estate strategy and goals for 2025 and beyond.

 Click "View Reports" to access the full market data for the DC Metro area.